matbryan52/microscopy-images-qem/slides.md

 ---

-## Multi-image data, stacks, 4D-STEM

-We think of images as 2D, but there are many forms of higher-dimensional images

-- We have already mentioned spectral (or colour) images, these are usually 3D with shape `[spectral_channel, height, width]`.
-* Similar is a time-series or multi-exposure image stack, e.g. `[time, height, width]`.
-* 4D-STEM can be treated as an image, `[scan_y, scan_x, height, width]`
-* Tomography acquisitions can an add an extra `[tilt]` dimension to the above!
+## Coordinate system conventions

+Depending on the tool or language you use, image coordinate systems can vary

+- Most use matrix notation for indexing `[row, column]`
+* Python and C-inspired languages are **0-indexed**
+  - i.e. `image[5, 3]` means "6th row, 4rd column"
+* MATLAB is **1-indexed**:
+  - `image[5, 3]` means "5th row, 3rd column"
+* Most place `y == 0` at the "top" when displayed, with positive "down"
+  - This matches matrix notation, but is opposite to convention for axes / graphs
+  - Implies a change of direction for rotations (clockwise not anticlockwise!)

 ---

 ## Multi-image data, stacks, 4D-STEM

 ![w:100% h:100%](figures/image-sizes.svg)

+Tomography acquisitions can an add an extra `[tilt]` dimension to the above!

 ---